dppdppd/Trunkfish/README.md

                                  since the 'find' on those doesn't support '-links'

-Files that get generated during every backup:
+Temporary files that get generated during every backup:

     *  ~trunkfish_excludes.txt - A temporary txt file that contains rsync filters for the backup.
     *  ~trunkfish.log          - A temporary log of the backup events.